Le-Kat/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/quartz_knot.md

 starting at zero at its initial creation, and counting up by about twenty every second.

+What is odd is that this number can get out of sync with the world's time.
+Having recently woken up, one would find that it hasn't counted up while they slept.

 A message can also be sent into the Knot using a similar method to resynchronize it, and offset its counter by a given number.